-Short Sale for underwater mortgages. it’s our least favorite, it’s not easy, but it is a way for sellers to avoid too much damage.
+Short Sale for underwater mortgages. it’s our least favorite, and typically there are better options.
+A short sale is not easy, but it is a way for sellers to avoid too much damage.

 A short sale in real estate occurs when a homeowner who is unable to pay their mortgage owes more on their home than its current market value.
 In this situation, the homeowner may choose to sell the property for less than the outstanding mortgage balance with the approval of the lender.
 The lender will typically agree to the short sale in order to avoid the costly and time-consuming process of foreclosing on the property.
 The difference between the sale price and the outstanding mortgage balance is known as the deficiency, and it may be forgiven by the lender or the homeowner may be required to pay it back over time.
 Short sales can be a complex process and require the involvement of the lender, a real estate agent, and the buyer.